 The importance of a college education simply cannot be overstated.
-It gives you all the tools you will need to pursue the professional and educational goals you have set for yourself while also opening the doors for many different opportunities.
-It is genuinely indispensable if you are looking to make something of yourself.
+It gives you the tools you need to pursue your professional and educational goals while also opening doors to many different opportunities.
+It is genuinely valuable if you are looking to build a strong future for yourself.

-Finances and costly tuition sadly prevent otherwise brilliant individuals from achieving their full potential.
-However, this should not be the case, as there are always more affordable options.
+Finances and costly tuition can prevent otherwise brilliant individuals from achieving their full potential.
+However, this does not have to be the case, as there are more affordable options.
 This article presents readers with some worthwhile alternatives to overly expensive schools.
-So, here are just a few cheap colleges in the great state of Georgia.
+So, here are a few affordable colleges in the state of Georgia.

 Affordable Schools in Georgia for International Students